by Sophia Carpenter

 An added benefit of a credit card is that if someone gets a hold of your debit card number and fraudulently uses it, they have access to all of the cash in your account.
 If they obtain your credit card number, they have no access to your actual cash.
 Plus, you can dispute those charges!

 There are so many tools out there to find the right credit card for you.
-If you’re a student, consider credit cards that benefit that fit the student lifestyle.
+If you’re a student, consider credit cards that fit the student lifestyle.
 If you like to travel, look at credit cards that give you miles or points at hotels.
 Pay attention to details like annual fees and interest rates.
 NerdWallet has some nifty (free!) pages comparing credit cards.

 Credit cards which offer cash back rewards give you an established percentage back on each purchase.
 There are different cards which will be best for distinct lifestyles.
 As a college student, I have a credit card that gives me 1% back on all purchases–but 3% back on groceries–because that’s where I spend most of my income.
 You can even use these points as payment toward your credit card bill, thus decreasing your purchasing costs.